Depression, Diet, And Exercise

 • Plant-based protein

-Have consistent meals each day
+Have consistent meals

 Some individuals might feel the urge to stop eating to cope with depression.
 However, not eating can worsen symptoms.
 You may develop a vitamin deficiency when you don't receive the proper nutrients.
 A lack of essential vitamins like vitamin D and B-12 can be a risk factor for depression.
 If you struggle to eat three meals daily, consider buying a supplement or vitamin with your doctor's permission.

-Exercise daily and start small
+Aim for daily movement and start small

 It is recommended to exercise daily.
 However, if you're not accustomed to exercising, you might benefit from exercising slowly and starting with more manageable movements.
 Even ten to 30 minutes a day of walking can improve your health.